awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-transactional-messages.md

 **Opens**
 Shows the number of messages that were opened by recipients:
-+ Average – The average number of messages that were opened each day of the selected time period\.
++ Average – The average number of messages that were opened each day, of the messages sent during the selected time period\.
-+ Total – The total number of messages that were opened during the selected time period\.
++ Total – The total number of messages that were opened, of the messages sent during the selected time period
 + Change over period – The percentage of change between the number of messages that were opened on the first and last days of the selected time period\.
 If this value is an em dash \(—\), no messages were opened on the first day of the time period\.
 Amazon Pinpoint can't calculate the percentage of change if the value is zero \(`0`\) for the first day of the time period\.
 The chart shows the total number of messages that were opened on each day of the selected time period\.
 Amazon Pinpoint adds a very small, transparent image to the end of each transactional message that you send\.
 When a recipient opens a message that contains one of these images, their email client downloads the image from our servers\.
-We count the message as opened\.
-If a recipient opens the same message more than once, we count each of those opens separately\.
+If a message is opened once or opened multiple times within the same hour it will be counted as one open\.
+Multiple opens taking place at different hours will be counted as separate opens\.
+For example, a message is opened at 8:30 AM and 8:45 AM it will count as one open but if the messaged is opened at 8:30 AM and 9:05 AM it will count as two opens because the hour has changed\.

 **Clicks**
 Shows the number of times that recipients clicked links in the messages: